raffaem/pdfsak/docs/source/installation.rst

 * `Python <https://www.python.org/>`_ ≥ 3.6
 * A LaTeX distribution

+    * The `pdftex` provided must have version ≥ 1.40.17 (released with TexLive 2016)
     * For Linux, I suggest `TexLive <https://www.tug.org/texlive/>`_
-    * For Windows, I suggest `MikTex <http://miktex.org/>`_, although PDFsak has been tested also with TexLive under this platform
+    * For Windows, I suggest `MikTex <http://miktex.org/>`_, although PDFsak has also been tested with TexLive under this platform
     * The following packages must be available in your LaTeX distribution:

         * `pdfpages <https://www.ctan.org/pkg/pdfpages>`_